google/starlark-go/doc/spec.md

 integers.
 The Java implementation currently supports only signed 32-bit integers.

-The Go implementation of the Starlark REPL requires the `-bitwise` flag to enable support for `&`, `|`, `^`, `~`, `<<`, and `>>` operations.
+The Go implementation of Starlark requires the `-bitwise` flag to enable support for `&`, `|`, `^`, `~`, `<<`, and `>>` operations.
 The Java implementation does not support `^`, `~`, `<<`, and `>>` operations.